dividat/playdev/Readme.md

 A development tool that implements the EGI is available at <https://play.dividat.com/playDev.html>.

+### Use without Senso

+The PlayDev environment, like the actual Play application, does not forward arbitrary keyboard events when running games.
+Specific keys are translated and forwarded as Senso inputs:

+- The arrow keys for the outer plates
+- The space key for the center plate

+Keydown and keyup events are sent as `Step` and `Release` events, respectively.

 ## [Examples](examples)

 Examples are provided to illustrate developement of Games for Play: